brikis98/yevgeniy-brikman-homepage/_posts/2014-08-26-the-cathedral-and-the-bazaar.md

 The success of the open-source community sharpens this question considerably, by providing hard evidence that it is often cheaper and more effective to recruit self-selected volunteers from the Internet than it is to manage buildings full of people who would rather be doing something else.

-Once again the example of the open-source community sharpens this question considerably‚Äîbecause we have fun doing what we do.
+Once again the example of the open-source community sharpens this question considerably—because we have fun doing what we do.
 Our creative play has been racking up technical, market-share, and mind-share successes at an astounding rate.
 We're proving not only that we can do better software, but that joy is an asset.

 It may well turn out that one of the most important effects of open source's success will be to teach us that play is the most economically efficient mode of creative work.

-You do not become a hacker by calling yourself a hacker‚Äîyou become a hacker when other hackers call you a hacker.
+You do not become a hacker by calling yourself a hacker—you become a hacker when other hackers call you a hacker.

 The verdict of history seems to be that free-market capitalism is the globally optimal way to cooperate for economic efficiency; perhaps, in a similar way, the reputation-game gift culture is the globally optimal way to cooperate for generating (and checking!) high-quality creative work.